gsecdev/trashget/readme.md

-  -p, --port=       port to listen at (default: 8000) -i, --ip=         IP to listen at (defaults to all IPs) -f, --filename=   filename to serve (default: full_backup.zip) -s, --size=       virtual size to server (in MB) (default: 1000) -u, --uri=        URI to serve at (default: /)
+  -p, --port=       port to listen at (default: 8000) -i, --ip=         IP to listen at (defaults to all IPs) -f, --filename=   filename to serve (default: full_backup.zip) -s, --size=       virtual size of file (in MB) (default: 1000) -u, --uri=        URI to serve at (default: /)
   -t, --throttle=   throttle bandwith (in Mbit/s) (default: -1) -a, --abortAfter= abort transmission after given % (default: -1)

 Help Options:
   -h, --help        Show this help message
 ```

 ### ToDo